 Sophomore women's indoor and beach volleyball player Renata Bath and sophomore men's soccer player Grant Joyce were honored by the Exchange Club of Irvine at a luncheon Tuesday afternoon for being Irvine Valley's scholar athletes of the year.

-Award winners epitomirze achievement in competition and in the classroom, and demonstrate that excellence is possible in all arenas through their dedication and work ethic.
+Award winners epitomize achievement in competition and in the classroom, and demonstrate that excellence is possible in all arenas through their dedication and work ethic.

 Bath definitely made her mark for the Irvine Valley women's indoor volleyball and women's beach volleyball programs – both on and off the court.